Jasmine Payne-Patterson

 Biography

-Jasmine Payne-Patterson joined the Economic Policy Institute in 2023 as a Senior State Policy Coordinator for the Economic Analysis and Research Network (EARN).
+Jasmine Payne-Patterson (she/her) joined the Economic Policy Institute in 2023 as senior state policy strategist.
 She is a friend, advocate, scholar, and servant leader.
 An advocate for removing systemic barriers, she seeks to identify opportunities to combat intergenerational poverty, bolster socioeconomic mobility, and increase equity.
 Her key focus areas are economic empowerment, worker’s rights, housing, and social determinants of health.

 Education